Launching Private Label Products on Amazon: Gathering Reviews

 Amazon Vine Program

 The Amazon Vine program is currently only available to Amazon vendors, although rumor has it that Amazon is testing the service for third-party sellers.
-If you do have access to the program, this is another great way to get those initial product reviews.
+If you do have access to the program, this is another great way to get those initial Amazon product reviews.

 Amazon Vine does come with a price tag.
 It can be a couple of thousand dollars per ASIN plus the cost of providing your product for free.
 For that price you will get high-quality reviews by top Amazon reviewers.
 Amazon Vine reviewers are chosen by Amazon based on the quality of their reviews and how helpful they are to customers.
 Amazon will ship them the product for free and they are required to leave a review within 30 days.

-While sellers cannot offer any sort of reward, discount or incentive in exchange for reviews, you can still send a follow-up email asking customers for an honest review of your product.
+While sellers cannot offer any sort of reward, discount or incentive in exchange for reviews, you can still send a follow-up email asking customers for a review of your product.
 Using a tool like FeedbackFive makes this very easy and allows you to create and send a message after the purchase.

 I often get asked how many emails to send and what to say.
 I suggest limiting to one well-written, courteous email with a great subject line, remembering that Amazon already sends two emails after the purchase (order confirmation and shipping confirmation).
 Amazon now allows customers to opt out of messages from sellers, so don’t give them a reason to opt out by spamming them.